Cyber Resilience Assessment of Unbalanced Distribution System Restoration under Sparse Load Forecasting Attacks: Case Study

 \subsection{Power System Restoration and OPF Validation Results Under Adversarial Attack}

-As is illustrated in Fig. \ref{fig: restoration sequence}, the system is sectionalized into four MGs through the sequential closure of switchable lines.
+This subsection illustrates the restoration sequence and OPF validation results under sparsity level $k=8$.
+As is shown in Fig. \ref{fig: restoration sequence}, the system is sectionalized into four MGs according to the fault lines and then each MG is recovered vis sequential closure of switchable lines.
 The red numbers in red brackets adjacent to each line switch indicate the corresponding restoration stage at which the switch is closed.
 Table \ref{tab:restored_loads} gives the restored sequences of the IBRs and loads, where the subscript is the bus index. '\--' in the table represents that no generators or loads are restored in the current stage.
 While MG 1 and MG 3 take two and three stages to be fully restored, respectively, MG 2 and MG 4 need four stages.
-We also schedule the restoration sequence based on the normal forecasting loads $f_\theta(\textbf{X})$, and the results are the same as in Table \ref{tab:restored_loads}.
+We also schedule the restoration sequence based on the normal forecasting loads $f_\theta(\textbf{X})$, and the resulting switching and load-pickup order is the same as in Table \ref{tab:restored_loads}.
+This indicates that the sparse attack does not necessarily alter the topological restoration sequence; instead, its main impact appears in the OPF feasibility when the attacked plan is tested under actual loads.

-We use the generated restoration plans in Table \ref{fig: restoration sequence} to conduct OPF validation.
-Different from the restoration planning stage, this OPF is based on the normal forecasting results $f_\theta(\textbf{X})$.
-Fig. \ref{fig:OPF Validation} depicts the simulation results across three restoration stages and MGs in red dashed lines represent that they fail the OPF validation in the corresponding stages.
-As we can see, all microgrids restore successfully in the initial stage.
+Fig. \ref{fig:OPF Validation} depicts the results across three restoration stages; MGs enclosed by red dashed lines fail OPF validation in the corresponding stages.
+All microgrids restore successfully in the initial stage.
 In stage 2, buses 71, 92, and 99 in MG 4 are reported to violate certain constraints in the OPF.
-Although violations of constraints do not happen for MG 2 in the first two stages, buses 60 and 53 meet problems when the attacked bus 66 is restored at stage 3.
-With regard to MG 3, while load change caused by the attacked bus 21 can be balanced by IBRs, restored bus 46 still influences the restoration process in stage 3.
+Although violations do not happen for MG 3 in the first two stages, buses 60 and 53 meet problems when the attacked bus 66 is restored at stage 3.
+With regard to MG 2, while load change caused by the attacked bus 21 can be balanced by IBRs, restored bus 46 still influences the restoration process in stage 3.